RYOcampoJr/AvaxProject1/README.md

     }

     function withdraw(uint256 amount) public {
-        // Use the `require` statement to ensure that the specified condition is met
-        // before executing any further code.
-If the condition is not met, the contract
+        //a function that will withdraw or pull out money from the bank
-        // will throw an exception and the transaction will be reverted. require(amount <= balance, "Insufficient funds");
+        //will throw an error exception if the condition will not be met require(amount <= balance, "Insufficient funds");

-        // Use the `assert` statement to ensure that the specified condition is met
-        // during contract execution.
-If the condition is not met, the contract will
-        // throw an exception and the transaction will be reverted. assert(amount > 0);
+        assert(amount > 0);

         balance -= amount;
     }

-    function withdrawAll() public {
+    function withdrawEverything() public {
-        // Use the `revert` statement to revert the current transaction and
-        // revert any state changes made by the transaction. revert("This function is not allowed");
+        // Just an additional function but not allowed to be transacted revert("This function is not allowed");
     }
 }